 - Build a rapport with employees and empathize with their feelings outside of work.

 - Give positive feedback for good work and praise them for accomplishments.

 Build a unified work environment

-While working remotely has a lot of benefits, two of the most critical factors that affect team members are loneliness and disconnection from the team culture.
-Working from home doesn’t yield the excitement of going to the office and seeing your friends face to face.
+While working remotely has a lot of benefits, two of the most critical factors that affect team members are loneliness and disconnection from team culture.
+Working from home doesn’t yield the excitement of going to the office and seeing your coworkers face to face.
 As a business owner, you need to address these things and provide solutions to battle isolation.

 The key to creating a unified company culture is none other than open communication, which can be accomplished through video conference calls.
 Video conferencing allows team members to feel that they are welcomed, valued, and indeed part of the company.
 By providing them with an avenue to share their thoughts, questions, and comments with other team members, it creates a sense of an office environment.
 During conference calls make sure everyone has a chance to speak and voice any concerns.